gregology/pavlov-server-docker/README.md

 ```
 [/Script/Pavlov.DedicatedServer]
 bEnabled=true
-ServerName=MyAwesomeServer
+ServerName="My_private_idaho"
+MaxPlayers=16
+ApiKey="ABC123FALSEKEYDONTUSEME"
 bSecured=true
 bCustomServer=true
-LimitedAmmoType=2
-TimeLimit=0
-MapRotation=(MapId="UGC2443220615") # Survival Island
+bVerboseLogging=false
+bCompetitive=false #This only works for SND
+bWhitelist=false
+RefreshListTime=120
+LimitedAmmoType=0
+TickRate=90
+TimeLimit=60
+AFKTimeLimit=300
+MapRotation=(MapId="datacenter", GameMode="DM")
 ```

-Note: MapIds starting with `UGC` are from the [Steam workshop](https://steamcommunity.com/app/555160/workshop/).
-Append `UGC` to the id from the url of the map you want to use.
+Note: The map system has switched from the steam workshop to [modio]( https://mod.io/g/pavlov) for MapIds.
+Append "UGC" to the resouce ID from the modio page to generate a MapId.
+For example the map gravity https://mod.io/g/pavlov/m/gravity1 has a resource ID of 2773760 so the map ID to add to the server would be "UGC2773760".
+When a match ends, the server will load the next map in the rotation.

 See the [docs](http://wiki.pavlov-vr.com/index.php?title=Dedicated_server#Configuring_Game.ini) for more game configuration options.

 ### Sample mods.txt